mattporritt/aws_ollama/README.md

 **Note:** This project is intended for testing purposes only and is NOT suitable for production use.

 ## Install Models
-The project will install the following models on the Ollama instance:
+The project will install the following models automatically on the Ollama instance:
 * mistral
 * llama3.1:8b

+Other models can be installed manually by SSH'ing into the instance.

 ## Prerequisites